-2. Lifting a sunken slab with foam usually only takes a few hours tops.
+2. Lifting a sunken slab with foam usually takes only a few hours.
 Mudjacking can take the entire day.

 3. The holes necessary to inject the foam are about the size of a penny.
 The holes required for mudjacking are around 2 inches in diameter.

 4. Concrete lifting foam has a much higher strength-to-weight ratio than the slurry used in mudjacking.
 As such, it puts less pressure on the soil beneath the slab while adding significant bearing capacity.
 Concrete lifting foam can easily support the weight of a slab with a vehicle parked on it.
-The thing to remember is that concrete settles because of unstable soils, which cannot support the weight of a concrete slab and/or vehicles.
-Mudjacking, because it adds a lot more weight to an already heavy slab, can even make the problem worse.
+Remember that concrete settles because of unstable soils, which cannot support the weight of a concrete slab and/or vehicles.
+Mudjacking adds a lot more weight to an already heavy slab and can even worsen the problem.

 5. Concrete lifting foam both stabilizes and compacts the soil under the slab.